Phone-GWP-group

 • Save more space by flattening cardboard boxes and cartons.

-• Remove the bows and ribbons before recycling wrapping paper, as flattening this into a neat pile also saves you additional space.
+• Remove the bows and ribbons before recycling wrapping paper, as flattening it into a neat pile also saves you space.

-• You should empty all food from card, paper, glass and tin packaging to prevent the (risk of) rejection of the recycling, although you don’t need to be overly thorough.
+• You should empty all food from card, paper, glass, and tin packaging to prevent the risk of rejection at the recycling facility, although you don’t need to be overly thorough.

 • You should not recycle any glitter-covered card or paper.

-• You cannot recycle all types of wrapping paper.
-The easiest way to determine this is to scrunch the wrapping paper in your hand; if the paper remains scrunched, it’s recyclable, but if it springs back, it will likely have a covering of plastic film you cannot recycle.
+• You can’t recycle all types of wrapping paper.
+The easiest way to determine this is to scrunch the wrapping paper in your hand; if the paper remains scrunched, it is recyclable, but if it springs back, it will likely have a plastic film covering it that can’t be recycled.

-• All plastic bottles can be recycled, including shampoos, body washes, and those containing cleaning products.
+• All plastic bottles can be recycled, including those used for shampoos, body washes, and cleaning products.

-• Make it easier for loved ones to recycle by wrapping your gifts in brown paper and jazz up with stamps, ribbons, and similar items.
+• Make it easier for loved ones to recycle by wrapping your gifts in brown paper and jazzing it up with stamps, ribbons, or similar items.
 Alternatively, you can source 100% environmentally friendly and recycled wrapping paper from various companies.

 Christmas packaging info